-For one thing, getting a perfect PSAT score is a big testament to your dedicated preparation and mastery of the math, reading, and writing skills helpful for college.
-Achieving top scores in the PSAT is a rare achievement, and it demonstrates that you took the test seriously and acted effectively in pursuit of your goal.
-All that studying also predicts excellent SAT scores, especially if you keep it up!
+For one, getting a perfect PSAT score is a big testament to your dedicated prep and mastery of the math, reading, and writing skills you'll need for college.
+A top PSAT score is a rare achievement—one that shows you took the test seriously and acted effectively in pursuit of your goal.
+All that studying also predicts excellent SAT scores, especially if you keep up the effort!

 In addition to feeling a great sense of personal achievement, getting a perfect PSAT score qualifies you for National Merit recognition.
-The top 1% of scorers, usually about 16,000 students across the country, are named National Merit Semifinalist.
-A perfect 1520 would exceed even National Merit expectations.
-After completing an application, you might go on to be named a National Merit Finalist and win scholarship money.
+The top 1% of scorers, usually about 16,000 students across the US, are named National Merit Semifinalists.
+(In fact, a perfect 1520 would exceed even National Merit expectations!)
+You then have the opportunity to go on to be named a National Merit Finalist and win scholarship money.

 Some colleges offer their own merit-based scholarships to National Merit scholars.
-The University of Idaho and University of Oklahoma, for example, offer full rides.
+The University of Idaho and University of Oklahoma, for example, offer incredible financial aid to scholars.
 Even if your school doesn't offer financial aid, having the National Merit distinction on your application is an impressive credential.

-How to Get a Perfect Score on the PSAT
+How to Get a Perfect Score on the PSAT: 4 Tips

-Technically, getting a perfect score on the PSAT means answering just about every question correctly.
-In past years, you had to answer every question right on the Math and Reading sections to get the maximum score.
-On Writing, you could get one question wrong before your scaled score started to decrease.
+Getting a perfect score on the PSAT means answering just about every question correctly.
+In past years, you had to answer every question right on the Math and Reading sections to get the maximum score, whereas on Writing you could get one question wrong before your scaled score started to decrease.

-The new PSAT will likely have a similarly tough curve, especially with Math, since it counts for half of your total score.
-There may be a little more leeway on Reading and Writing, but you should aim to get to every question right in order to get a full 1520.
+Nowadays, the PSAT still has a reasonably tough curve, especially with Math, since it counts for half your total score.
+There might be a little more leeway on Reading and Writing, but you should aim to get every question right on these sections so you can get a full 1520.

-Before starting, it's a good idea to set your intention.
-Then you can refer back to it over the weeks and months to stay motivated and focused on your goal.
+Before starting your prep, it's a good idea to set your intention.
+You can then refer back to it over the next few weeks and months to help you stay motivated and focused on your goal.

-Rest assured; studying and analyzing your mistakes will help you improve.
-It's entirely possible to conquer the PSAT and familiarize yourself with the test to the point where you'll know exactly what kind of content and question types to expect on test day.
+Rest assured—studying and analyzing your mistakes will help you improve.
+In fact, it's entirely possible to conquer the PSAT and familiarize yourself with the test to the point that you'll know exactly what kind of content and question types you can expect on test day.

-In his article on how to get a perfect score on the SAT, Allen Cheng details his own test prep journey.
-He shares advice on how to identify those factors that will keep you disciplined, plus suggestions on how to treat the test like a game to win or problem to be solved.
+In his article on how to get a perfect SAT score, Allen Cheng details his test-prep journey.
+He shares advice on how to identify those factors that will keep you disciplined and offers suggestions on why you should treat the test as if it's a game to win or a problem to be solved.

-Once you've written down your reasons, post them up on your wall or somewhere visible.
-Even if you feel frustrated at times, try to connect back to your original objective and the optimistic mindset you had when you first set it.
-Once you've committed yourself and got your head in the game, you can gather the materials that will help you achieve your perfect PSAT score.
+Once you've written down your reasons for wanting a perfect PSAT score, post them on your wall or somewhere visible.
+If you ever feel frustrated, try to think back to your original objective and the optimistic mindset you had when you first set it.

 Stock up with PSAT practice questions for test season.